Is your current account working for you?

 The OFT has also suggested that banks advertise a text alert system that will send a message to a customer when they're close to their overdraft limit.

 Although it can be difficult for alternative providers to break into the current account market, there are still alternative accounts available.

-For example, the thinkmoney Personal Account charges one transparent monthly fee - £14.50 for a single account - on the promise that you won't have to deal with unexpected costs or charges (including overdraft charges).
+For example, the thinkmoney Current Account charges one transparent monthly fee - £14.50 for a single account - on the promise that you won't have to deal with unexpected costs or charges (including overdraft charges).

 Switching is simple too, because there's no credit check - and all your payments and Direct Debits will be switched for you.

 Click here for more information about switching to the thinkmoney Current Account, a current account alternative, or fill in the form below to begin your application.

 Included in the cost is a built-in budgeting service and your own dedicated Money Manager.
 When money enters your account, they'll make sure that all your regular bills and payments are dealt with.
 Any leftover money will then be yours to spend how you like.